 Before giving up on antihistamines, I always make sure that my patients are maximizing their dosages.
 It’s safe to take up to four times the daily recommended dose of non-sedating antihistamines.
 Examples include loratadine, cetirizine, fexofenadine, or levocetirizine.

 When high-dose, non-sedating antihistamines fail, the next steps include sedating antihistamines like hydroxyzine and doxepin.
-Or, we’ll try H2 blockers, such as ranitidine and famotidine, and leukotriene inhibitors like zileuton.
+Or, we’ll try H2 blockers, such as famotidine, and leukotriene inhibitors like zileuton.

 For difficult-to-treat hives, I usually turn to an injectable medicine called omalizumab.
 It has the benefit of being nonsteroidal and is highly effective in most patients.